Puerto Rico national football team: Carlos García Cantarero era

 After Stefanowski left the team to continue with Puerto Rico FC, Carlos Cantarero assumed as head coach of the national team with Jose Cukito Martinez (who had coached most of the local players in the Puerto Rico League) as assistant coach.
 The team played three friendlies, two against the Dominican Republic and one against India, prior to the third round matches against Antigua and Barbuda and Curaçao.
 Coach Cantarero couldn't coach in the friendlies due to visa problems.
 After the second friendly against the Dominican Republic Assistant Coach Martinez left the team prior to the trip to India and David Guillemat assumed the position.
 Regardless of the administrative debacle, and coaching changes, Puerto Rico lost the decisive match against Curaçao after being 2–0 up front for which Curaçao as head of group advanced to the Gold Cup.

 Puerto Rico didn't play an international match until the summer of 2017 when they played to a scoreless draw against Indonesia.

 After the devastation of Hurricane Maria in September that left the entire island powerless.
-On 7 October it was reported MLS club, Orlando City SC announced a Fuerza Puerto Rico’ Friendly for 4 November with all the net proceeds from the match going towards the United for Puerto Rico initiative to raise funds and aid recovery efforts for the island.
+On October 7 it was reported MLS club, Orlando City SC announced a Fuerza Puerto Rico’ Friendly for November 4 with all the net proceeds from the match going towards the United for Puerto Rico initiative to raise funds and aid recovery efforts for the island.
 Reactivating the national team for a 3rd time this year.
 The friendly marked Orlando City’s last game of 2017, as well team captain, Kaká with the lions.
 Puerto Rico lost the exhibition match 6–1.

-2018
+Amado Guevara era

 In May 2018, the Puerto Rican Football Federation announced that Carlos Cantarero would no longer continue as head coach of the national team, with former Honduran player Amado Guevara taking over as head coach.

+2020s

+On March 19, 2023, just days before the Nations League, the Puerto Rican Football Federation announced Charlie Trout as the new head coach of the national team.

+2022–23 Nations League

+In the second season of the CONCACAF Nations League, Puerto Rico would again be a part of the C-League.
+This time being inserted to Group D alongside the British Virgin Islands and the Cayman Islands.
+The team would go on to beat the British Islands 3–1 and then later beat the Cayman Islands 5–1.
+The team would go on to win the group stage, thus earning a Gold Cup prelims invitation and promotion into the B league for the next Nations league.

+In the Gold Cup prelims, the team would draw against Suriname 0–0 and later winning in a penalty shootout 4–3.
+In the second round of the prelims, Puerto Rico would face Martinique.
+The team would lose 2–0 and be eliminated from the tournament.